Swatisingh-28/CODSOFT/Mobile signup flow/README.md

 ### 🖼 Screenshots

 All screen previews are uploaded in this folder:
-- sign-up-page.jpeg
+- sign-up-page.png
-- sign-in-page.jpeg
+- sign-in-page.png
-- welcome-page.jpeg
+- welcome-page.png
-- genre-selection-page.jpeg
+- genre-selection-page.png
-- all-set-page.jpeg
+- all-set-page.png

 ---